Rotor aeroplanes –

-This was built in 1904 to Dunne's design and installed on Hiram Maxim's spinning fairground ride at the Crystal Palace.
+Built in 1904 to Dunne's design and installed on Hiram Maxim's spinning fairground ride at the Crystal Palace.
 Hung from a long pole, it swung out and flew at over 100 mph (160 kph) as the ride turned.
-But it was not wholly stable until Samuel F Cody installed a boxkite-like tail on it.
+But it was not sufficiently stable until Samuel F Cody installed a boxkite-like tail on it.
 Dunne and a few other hardy souls later took rides on it, "clinging to it like a monkey".

 Dunne later resurrected the idea when in 1907 the War Office forbade him from giving his latest secret design to A K Huntington.
 He designed a sub-scale manned glider to test the design, the D.2, but it was never built.

 At the same time as the D.2, he produced the design for the intended machine for Huntington, who slowly built it between 1908 and 1910, eventually turning to Short Bros. to take on the job.
-He then flew it in a series of increasingly successful trials until 1913, progressively modifying it to improve its controllability and performance.
+He then flew it in a series of increasingly successful trials until 1914, progressively modifying it to improve its controllability and performance.

 Following the demonstrable unreliability of his Maxim design, Dunne sought a more efficient and foolproof solution.
 Towards the end of that same year he came up with the essence of his revolutionary concept, the tailless biconical wing.

 His first design was a delta wing, taking the classic form seen in the later flexible "Rogallo" wing.
 He writes that he made models up to five feet (1.5 m) in span.
 He sent a small paper model to Lord Rayleigh, accompanied by a technical description.
 Although these have been lost, other models survive and Rayleigh's reply is also preserved, in which he acknowledged how prettily it flew.